unbornchikken/NOOOCL/README.md

 You will get an exception if there is no compatible OpenCL platform available.

-CLHost and all of CL* class instances share this common, important properties:
+CLHost and all of CL* class instances share these common, important properties:

 - **cl.version**: version of the OpenCL platform
 - **cl.defs.xxx**: predefined OpenCL values, like: CL_MEM_COPY_HOST_PTR, CL_DEVICE_MAX_COMPUTE_UNITS.
 See the OpenCL specification or [NOOOCL/lib/cl/clDefines.js](https://github.com/unbornchikken/NOOOCL/blob/master/lib/cl/clDefines.js).